 An introduction to the knowledge base, teaching strategies, materials, and resources basic to middle grades mathematics education.

-EDUC 434 - Current Issues and Trends in Early Childhood Education Capstone Course
+EDUC 434 - Current Issues and Trends in Early Childhood Education issues and trends in the early childhood field.
+Prerequisite: EDUC 308 and EDUC 350